ryan4yin/nixos-and-flakes-book/docs/nixos-with-flakes/downgrade-or-upgrade-packages.md

     nixpkgs-fd40cef8d.url = "github:nixos/nixpkgs/fd40cef8d797670e203a27a91e4b8e6decf0b90c";
   };

-  outputs = inputs@{ self, nixpkgs, nixpkgs-stable, nixpkgs-fd40cef8d, ... }: {
+  outputs = inputs@{
+    self,
+    nixpkgs,
+    nixpkgs-stable,
+    nixpkgs-fd40cef8d,
+    ...
+  }: {
     nixosConfigurations = {
       nixos-test = nixpkgs.lib.nixosSystem rec {
         system = "x86_64-linux";

-        # The `specialArgs` parameter passes the non-default nixpkgs instances to other nix modules
+        # The `specialArgs` parameter passes the
+        # non-default nixpkgs instances to other nix modules
         specialArgs = {
-          # To use packages from nixpkgs-stable, we configure some parameters for it first
+          # To use packages from nixpkgs-stable,
+          # we configure some parameters for it first
           pkgs-stable = import nixpkgs-stable {
-            system = system;  # Refer to the `system` parameter from the outer scope recursively
+            # Refer to the `system` parameter from
+            # the outer scope recursively
+            system = system;
-            # To use Chrome, we need to allow the installation of non-free software
+            # To use Chrome, we need to allow the
+            # installation of non-free softwares.
             config.allowUnfree = true;
           };
           pkgs-fd40cef8d = import nixpkgs-fd40cef8d {